 McQueen et al (2007) Endothelin-1 activates ETA receptors to cause reflex scratching in BALB/c mice.
 Br J Pharmacol 151 278 PMID: 17351652

 Do you know of a great paper that uses BQ-123 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area